frida/frida-website/_i18n/en/_docs/stalker.md

 }
 ```

-We can see that this calls the function `gum_process_modify_thread`.
+We can see that this calls the function `gum_process_modify_thread()`.
 This isn't
-part of stalker, but part of gum itself.
+part of Stalker, but part of gum itself.
 This function takes a callback with a
 context parameter to call passing the thread context structure.
 This callback
-can then modify the `GumCpuContext` structure and `gum_process_modify_thread`
+can then modify the `GumCpuContext` structure and `gum_process_modify_thread()`
 will then write the changes back.
 We can see the context structure below, as you
-can see it contains fields for all of the registers in the AARCH64 CPU.
+can see it contains fields for all of the registers in the AArch64 CPU.
 We can
 also see below the function prototype of our callback.

 ```